 Once a semester, the Williams School invites someone who has excelled in business to return to campus as an Executive-in-Residence.
 The Executive-in-Residence spends several days on campus meeting with students, visiting classes and providing one-on-one career mentoring.
 As a part of the visit, the Executive-in-Residence also gives a public address on a topic related to his or her expertise.

-The H. Parker Willis Lecture series was founded by John M. Gunn '45, emeritus professor of economics at Washington and Lee, to honor the first dean of the School of Commerce, H. Parker Willis (1874-1937).
-Willis made many important contributions as economics advisor to Congressman Carter Glass of the 6th District of Virginia and was often called the "father of the Federal Reserve System."
-He was also consultant to the House Banking and Currency Committee in 1912 - 1913, while the creation of the Federal Reserve System was being considered.
+The H. Parker Willis Lecture Series was founded by Emeritus Professor of Economics John M. Gunn '45 to honor the first dean of the School of Commerce, H. Parker Willis.
+Willis served as an economics advisor to Congressman Carter Glass of Virginia's Sixth District and was often called "the father of the Federal Reserve System."
+He was also a consultant to the House Banking and Currency Committee in 1912 and 1913, during which time the creation of the Federal Reserve System was being considered.

 Each semester, students in Professor Drew Hess' Strategy Capstone class compete in the MikesBikes online business simulation.
 This six-week, team-based simulation offers students the opportunity to compete against each other in a format that simulates the cross-functional and interdisciplinary nature of business.